How to Become a Plumber in the UK

 Once you become an experienced plumber, you can expect to make £21,000-£30,000 per year.
 At this point, you will also require a few additional qualifications.

 On the other hand, if you'd rather work for yourself, you can become a self-employed plumber.
-Self-employed plumbers can make a rewarding amount of money - some of which making as much as £60,000 per year!.
-This is because self-employed plumbers can charge up to £90 per hour, equating to £1,000 per week.
+Self-employed plumbers earn a rewarding amount of money - some of them making as much as £60,000 per year!.
+This is because self-employed plumbers can charge up to £90 per hour, equating to £1,000 per week

 However, the financial rewards do not stop there.
 If you're a self employed plumber and you're willing to put in the hours and offer 24-hour call-out services, you could easily earn up to £100,000 per year.
 Work hard, play hard - right?